Agriculture grain markets continue to be volatile.

 In a market undergoing multiple, simultaneous shocks, it is challenging to see what is really happening, what it really means, and how to adapt to continuously changing dynamics.

-Please join us for the State of the Grains Market webinar on September 28th where Tim Worledge, Editorial Director of Fastmarkets Agriculture and Masha Belikova, Editor of Fastmarkets Agriculture, located in Ukraine, help you make sense of a volatile grains market.
+In this on-demand webinar, Tim Worledge, Editorial Director of Fastmarkets Agriculture and Masha Belikova, Editor of Fastmarkets Agriculture, located in Ukraine, help you make sense of a volatile grains market.